 Disney has announced the name of the new family friendly boat ride attraction for Pandora – The World of AVATAR for Disney’s Animal Kingdom.
 The attraction will be called Na’vi River Journey and during it, Guests will set out in canoes down a mysterious sacred river hidden within the bioluminescent rainforest.
-The full beauty of Pandora reveals itself as the canoes pass by exotic glowing plants and amazing creatures.
-The journey culminates in an up-close encounter with a Na’vi shaman, who has a deep connection to the life force of Pandora and sends positive energy out into the forest through her music.
+Guests will climb aboard a reed boat and drift downstream.
+The full beauty of Pandora reveals itself as the canoes pass through a series of cave, by exotic glowing plants and amazing creatures.
+The journey culminates in an up-close encounter with the Na’vi Shaman of Songs, who has a deep connection to the life force of Pandora and sends positive energy out into the forest through her music.

 What Else Can We Expect?